Kerem-Haeger/filmhive_frontend/README.md

 The FilmHive frontend is deployed to Heroku using the web interface.
 The live link can be found here: [FimHive](https://filmhive-85b95f07d5b8.herokuapp.com/)

+For detailed instructions on Deployment, please see [DEPLOYMENT.md](DEPLOYMENT.md)

 ### Prerequisites
 - Heroku account